The Institute’s goal of preserving and promoting jazz includes introducing people around the world to this great American art form.

 In January 2008 the Institute partnered with the U.S. Department of State to present a jazz education tour of India.
 Internationally renowned jazz artists Patti Austin, Bob James, Earl Klugh, and Bobby Watson were joined by several accomplished graduates of the Institute’s jazz education programs.
 Highlights included a concert for 1,000 people in Mumbai, sponsored by VH1 Jazz Masters, and a master class at the Ravi Shankar Institute of Music and Performing Arts in New Delhi.

-Also in 2008, the current class of students enrolled in the Thelonious Monk Institute of Jazz Performance at Loyola University New Orleans performed with Danilo Perez at the Panama Jazz Festival.
+Also in 2008, the students of the Institute of Jazz Performance (then located at Loyola University New Orleans) performed with Danilo Perez at the Panama Jazz Festival.

 In May 2010 the Institute partnered with the U.S. Department of State to present a jazz education tour of China.
 Herbie Hancock, Dee Dee Bridgewater, and the Institute’s college students performed for thousands of people at the Shanghai 2010 Expo and Beijing’s Forbidden City Concert Hall.
 Continuing the tradition of offering jazz education programs for citizens of the world, the musicians also led a master class at Beijing’s National Center for the Performing Arts.

 The Institute continues to bring jazz education to communities around the world.
-In 2013 and 2014, the students of the Thelonious Monk Institute of Jazz Performance visited Israel, Japan, Mexico, Sweden and Turkey.
+In 2013 and 2014, the students of the Institute of Jazz Performance visited Israel, Japan, Mexico, Sweden and Turkey.
 Each tour entails performing as an ensemble and with many of today’s top jazz artists, as well as conducting free master classes and workshops for students.
-Most recently, the group headed to Mexico City, treating students at the Escuela Superior de Música to a “peer-to-peer” workshop led by UCLA faculty members and playing a well-received, free concert for more than 500 people at the Centro Nacional de las Artes (CENART).

 In the coming years, the Institute plans to continue producing international tours and bringing jazz to all parts of the world.